Skip to content

 11. Bookkeeping

 Another very important part of running a home-based courier business is maintaining daily financial transactions.
 Buy accounting software, and register all the income and expenses carried out on a daily basis.
-This will help not only in a proper understanding of the financial health and thereby taking informed strategic decisions, but also makes the tax compliance process simpler.
+This will help not only in a proper understanding of the financial health and thereby making informed strategic decisions but also make the tax compliance process simpler.

 12. Create a Logo

-Now, this is the time of starting the operation.
+Now, this is the time to start the operation.
 Choose a catchy brand name with a tagline.
 A simple and meaningful logo is a must.
 Put your creative effort into it.
 In addition, you can use the brand name and logo in your employee uniforms and vehicles.

 13. Promote Business & Get Clients

-• First of all, you must promote your business offline and online both.
+• First of all, you must promote your business offline and online.

 • Plan an advertising campaign strategy.